AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Implementation details

 \section{Implementation details}

-The whole-program optimizations are relatively simple to implement, but extra attention was paid to the infrastructure to support these optimizations.
-In this section, we briefly cover implementation details that we empirically find to have direct impacts to performance.
+The inter-kernel optimizations are relatively simple to implement, but extra attention was paid to the infrastructure to support these optimizations.
+In this section, we briefly cover implementation details that we empirically found to directly impact performance.